-Chipman, a Republican, was the delegate from the District of Columbia from 1873 to 1875.
+Chipman was the representative from the District of Columbia and was a Republican.
+He served from 1873 to 1875.

-Because the District of Columbia is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Chipman can vote in committee but not on the House floor, including not on the final passage of bills.
+Because the District of Columbia is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Chipman can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 The information on this page is originally sourced from a variety of materials, including: